-GHSA's projection represents a four percent increase in the number of pedestrian fatalities during 2018.
-The report examines a number of factors that may be influencing the rise in pedestrian deaths, including increased exposure; unfriendly infrastructure; unsafe driving behaviors; and increased presence of sport utility vehicles (SUVs).
+GHSA's projection represents a 4% increase in the number of pedestrian fatalities during 2018.
+The report examines a number of factors that may be influencing the rise in pedestrian deaths, including increased exposure, unfriendly infrastructure, unsafe driving behaviors and increased presence of sport utility vehicles (SUVs).
 Additionally, comprehensive infrastructural, educational and enforcement approaches are discussed as promising strategies to reduce pedestrian and motor vehicle crashes.

 The report was researched and authored by Richard Retting of Sam Schwartz Consulting.